 People living in rural or remote areas

-The Education Act (1980) establishes that the Minister can from time to time divide the island into educational districts and shall establish an Education Board for each district.
+The 1980 Education Act establishes that the minister can from time to time divide the island into educational districts and shall establish an education board for each district.

 Infrastructure and services

 Newly constructed schools are provided with access ramps, and where possible, schools make special efforts to accommodate physically challenged students who are placed at these institutions.
-A few special schools for students who are visually or hearing impaired are government-funded; however, their reach is not island-wide or universal.
+A few special schools for students who are visually or hearing impaired are government funded; however, their reach is not island wide or universal.
 The school for the blind and all the schools for the deaf, with the exception of one school, receive government funding.

-One of the strategic objectives of the National Education Strategic Plan is to enable all learners in the education system to manage challenges and achieve their developmental goals through integrated curriculum offerings and support services.
+One of the strategic objectives of the 2011–20 National Education Strategic Plan was to enable all learners in the education system to manage challenges and achieve their developmental goals through integrated curriculum offerings and support services.
 At present, the Core Curriculum Unit is responsible for all curriculum elements in the education system from primary up to the end of secondary school.
 The levels and subjects operate independently and compete for scarce resources.
-However, cross-cutting issues such as gender, citizenship, student behaviour and social inclusion, special education, inclusive education, partnerships, and student welfare are approached in an integrated manner.
+However, cross-cutting issues such as gender, citizenship, student behaviour and social inclusion, special education, inclusive education, partnerships and student welfare are approached in an integrated manner.

 Jamaica launched a special needs curriculum with the help of UNICEF.
 The Curriculum for Students with Moderate to Profound Intellectual Disabilities includes an assessment component and a number of developmental checklists to aid teachers to provide education services tailored to the needs of every student.
-In February 2021, Jamaica introduced sign language to the national curriculum.
+In February 2021, Jamaica introduced sign language into the national curriculum.